JJ/hoborg/text/text.md

 could hear it among the din of the parade and the rest of the circus.
 Rufus shivered, but kept going at the straps.

-"Stop the truck!."
+"Stop the truck!"
 He yelled this time.
 The truck shuddered to a stop, and Rufus fell back on his bottom.

 "Come down from there.
 You'll get it back in time for the show.
 For